 believe in delivering a program of respect that you can feel proud to be part of.
 Our care is holistic, tailored to individual needs and education-based.
 The program takes a harm-minimisation approach and applies a community environment of learning and support as well as individual counselling.
 Residents are required to remain drug-free throughout and will be provided with support to quit smoking.
 Research shows that people who give up smoking do better overall in their recovery.

 Completing a drug and alcohol residential program is an achievement but only one step on a longer journey.
 Following that, we will work with you to support the steps needed to achieve independent living in the community.
 This may require a short stay in our transitional accommodation.
 You can also access free, ongoing counselling in the community.
 We can also help link you with other services that you may need, such as education, childcare and employment.
 Support doesn’t stop when you leave Logan House, with transitional and community teams in place to provide ongoing aftercare.

 How much does it cost?

-We accept referrals but you don’t need to present one.
-Just give us a call on 1300 727 957 and we will have a chat to you to determine your needs.
-If you leave a message, we will call you back asap.
-We also accept online provider referrals from other health professionals, services and community and government organisations or they can fax referrals to 07 5576 2512.
+We also accept online provider referrals from other health professionals, services and community and government organisations or they can fax referrals to 07 5546 8223.